Economy of Belgium: In the twenty-first century

-In the era of COVID-19
+COVID-19 pandemic

-Economic Policy & Impact of COVID-19
+Economic policy & impact of COVID-19

-As a response to the virus and in an attempt to counter it, the Belgian government implemented safety protocols that involved the closing of non-vital businesses, constrained travel, and limited workers for the public.
-This resulted in consequences for business alike–though by disparate levels of impact, and the disruption and lockdown of cash flows.
+During the Covid-19 Pandemic, the Belgian government implemented a number of safety measures such as the temporary closing of non-essential businesses, mandatory work from home, as well as heavily limiting international travel.
+The disruptions caused by the Covid-19 pandemic, as well as the measures to contain it, affected most businesses in the country, although not necessarily to the same extent.
 The sectors most impacted by the pandemic were entertainment, non-food trade, and accommodations, experiencing around 70% - 90% (2020) loss of revenue, while sectors like public administration and education experienced a 4% - 21% loss of revenue.
 These conditions caused the GDP to decrease by 3.3% as the end of the first quarter neared, then by 11.9% by the second quarter.
 After a pickup through the third quarter and stabilization during the fourth, the GDP collectively dropped 6.3% (2020).

 Maritime trade, which makes up about 7% of Belgium's GDP, fell approximately 3.4% (2020).
 Sectors like automotive declined and continue to see a decline to this day.

 Household incomes experienced drops in the face of COVID-19, with an approximate 40% who became unemployed and about a 65% decrease in market incomes overall (2020).
 During this time employment began to shift from on-site labor to off-site from home labor, with an approximate 62% working remotely.

-Economic Policy of COVID-19
+Economic policy of COVID-19

 Belgium adopted various support policies as a response to the virus' shut down of various businesses and to tackle the rising unemployed population.
 They extended the duration of unemployment benefits from June to August, increased the benefits from 65% - 70% of previous wage, and provided a daily supplement of 5.63 euro (2020).
 Following their economic implementations, they also faced a debt of 117.8% of their GDP (2021).